Andrea/andrea.github.io/_posts/2017-01-12-many-shapes-same-function.markdown

 def parensToFloor(c:Char): Int = ???
 ```

-The most common option would be:
+The most common way to write this function would be:

 ```

-def my fn1(s:String) : Int = {
+def myFn1(s:String) : Int = {
 	s.foldLeft(0)((x,y) => x + parensToFloor(y))
 }
 ```

 What would it look like [point free](https://en.wikipedia.org/wiki/Tacit_programming)?

-I arrived to a few options that didn't work like:
+I arrived to a few options that didn't work :

 ```
 def myFnx(s:String) : Int = {